ruihong123/TimberSaw/README.md

 ### Baseline

-* RocksDB-RDMA (8KB)：We implement a baseline solutions that directly port RocksDB to the RDMA-extended remote memory.
+* **RocksDB-RDMA (8KB)**：We implement a baseline solutions that directly port RocksDB to the RDMA-extended remote memory.
 The block size is set as 8KB by default.
-* RocksDB-RDMA (2KB): To better leverage the byte-addressability of the remote memory, we configure the block size as 2KB to illustrate the impact of block size.
+* **RocksDB-RDMA (2KB)**: To better leverage the byte-addressability of the remote memory, we configure the block size as 2KB to illustrate the impact of block size.
-* Memory-RocksDB-RDMA: We further shrink the block size to the size of a key-value pair, making the SSTable byte-addressable.
+* **Memory-RocksDB-RDMA**: We further shrink the block size to the size of a key-value pair, making the SSTable byte-addressable.
-* Nova-LSM: Nova-LSM is an optimized LSM-tree for storage disaggregation (instead ofmemory disaggregation).
+* **Nova-LSM**: Nova-LSM is an optimized LSM-tree for storage disaggregation (instead ofmemory disaggregation).
 We make it running on tmpfs to make the comparison fair.
-* Sherman is a highly optimized B-tree for the memory disaggregated architecture.
-We use the source code available in [Sherman: A Write-Optimized Distributed B+Tree Index on Disaggregated Memory ](https://github.com/thustorage/Sherman).
+* **Sherman**: Sherman is a highly optimized B-tree for the memory disaggregated architecture.
+We use the source code available in [Sherman: A Write-Optimized Distributed B+Tree Index on Disaggregated Memory ](https://github.com/thustorage/Sherman) (SIGMOD 22).

 ### Parameter Configurations